cabmeron/discogs-agent/README.md

 An AI-powered agent built with Google's Agent Development Kit (ADK) that helps you search the Discogs database, get marketplace pricing information, and analyze music releases.
 Features a command-line interface

+User: What's the cheapest Nirvana album on Discogs?

+Agent: I searched for Nirvana albums and found several options with marketplace pricing:

+1. **Nevermind** (1991)
+   - Lowest Price: $12.99 USD
+   - Active Listings: 2,847
+   - Format: Various (CD, Vinyl, Cassette)

+2. **Bleach** (1989)
+   - Lowest Price: $15.50 USD
+   - Active Listings: 1,234
+   - Format: Various

+3. **In Utero** (1993)
+   - Lowest Price: $14.25 USD
+   - Active Listings: 1,892
+   - Format: Various

+The cheapest option is currently a copy of Nevermind at $12.99 USD.
+Note that prices vary based on format, condition, and edition.
+Would you like more details about a specific release?

 ![Python](https://img.shields.io/badge/python-3.11+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Gemini](https://img.shields.io/badge/Gemini-1.5%20Flash-orange.svg)